AhmedAbdelhakem/Newsletter/README.md

 ## 📧 Email Configuration

 The application uses **Ethereal Email** by default, which creates a fake inbox for every test email sent—perfect for development without spamming real accounts.
+The link to the fake inbox is logged in the browser console and server terminal.

 To send real emails via **Gmail**, create a `.env` file (or set environment variables) with: